awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 # Step and simple scaling policies for Amazon EC2 Auto Scaling<a name="as-scaling-simple-step"></a>

-With step scaling and simple scaling, you choose scaling metrics and threshold values for the CloudWatch alarms that trigger the scaling process\.
+With step scaling and simple scaling, you choose scaling metrics and threshold values for the CloudWatch alarms that invoke the scaling process\.
 You also define how your Auto Scaling group should be scaled when a threshold is in breach for a specified number of evaluation periods\.

 We strongly recommend that you use a target tracking scaling policy to scale on a metric like average CPU utilization or the `RequestCountPerTarget` metric from the Application Load Balancer\.
 Metrics that decrease when capacity increases and increase when capacity decreases can be used to proportionally scale out or in the number of instances using target tracking\.
 This helps ensure that Amazon EC2 Auto Scaling follows the demand curve for your applications closely\.
 For more information, see [Target tracking scaling policies](as-scaling-target-tracking.md)\.
 You still have the option to use step scaling as an additional policy for a more advanced configuration\.
 For example, you can configure a more aggressive response when demand reaches a certain level\.